 Similarly, grant funding from private, non-profit, and corporate sources exert influence throughout the economy.

 - There are over 1,400 family, corporate, and professionally staffed foundations, of all sizes, nationwide, according to Foundation Source

 - There are 140,000+ grant funders listed in the Foundation Center’s database

 - Most major U.S. corporations have charitable foundations and associated grant programs (Here are some of these grant websites.)

-These types of grants do exist.
-(See below.)
+It’s not that these types of grants don’t exist.
+They do.
 However, there are significantly fewer grants than some websites suggest.
 These sites make wild claims about available funds.
 They don’t administer grants.
 They make money by collecting and selling your personal information.

 Be wary of websites that: